These are the standard terms and conditions of business of the International Institute of Marine Surveying Ltd

 20. Do not send any money with your application.
 When your application is approved you will be contacted by email with a pro-forma invoice explaining the payment options.

 21. Payment Plan

 50% payment of your total fees before your start date are due in order to start your course and then the balance 3 months later.
 You may pay by cheque, by bank transfer or by credit/debit card.

-22. Cancellation policy; If your application to cancel is made in writing before the start date of the course a full refund is available less an administrative charge of £250 excluding VAT.
-Cancellation after the start of the course will incur an administration cost of £500 (excluding VAT) plus £300 (excluding VAT) for every unit uploaded to the student site.
+22. Cancellation policy: If your application to cancel is made in writing before the start date of the course a full refund is available less an administrative charge of £250 excluding VAT.

-23. After all four Core Units are uploaded and made available no refund will be issued.
+23. After your course start date no refund will be issued.

-You have the opportunity to extend the length of your course by an extra 6 months at a cost of £300 excluding VAT.
+24. Extension to Course: You have the opportunity to extend the length of your course by an extra 3 months at a cost of £150 excluding VAT, 6 months at £300 excluding VAT and 12 months at £400 excluding VAT.
 This is only possible once and would need to be agreed and paid for before the end of the registered course.